apache/carbondata/docs/introduction.md

 - ##### S3

-  CarbonData can write to S3, OBS or any cloud storage confirming to S3 protocol.
+  CarbonData can write to S3, OBS or any cloud storage conforming to S3 protocol.
 CarbonData uses the HDFS api to write to cloud object stores.

 - ##### HDFS